Meteor-Community-Packages/stratosphere/README.md

 Here are some other ideas:
 - Look into the 'XXX'-es inside the code, these serve as TODOS
 - Add Tests
-- Add better security (e.g. check upload tokens before upload starts)
+- Add better security (e.g. check upload tokens before upload starts, verify hashes, fix oauth flow of meteor-tool)
 - Convert raw object manipulation to a more clean solution (using Astronomy, some code for this is already present and commented out in model/models.js)
 - Whatever front-end functionality you consider useful